School Meals

 Pupil Premium

-Pupil Premium is extra funding the government gives to schools to raise the achievement of disadvantaged pupils.
+Pupil Premium is extra funding from the Government given to schools to raise the achievement of disadvantaged pupils.
 The amount a school receives depends on the number of pupils eligible for free school meals.

 Parents are therefore encouraged to register their children, even if:

-This is in order to raise extra money for the school, which can be used towards extra tuition, learning assistants or after school clubs.
+This is in order to raise extra money for the school, which can be used towards extra tuition, additional teaching staff, school visits or after school activities.

 How to Apply for Free School Meals

-• By telephone - call Leicester City Council on 0116 454 1009.
+- By telephone - call Leicester City Council on 0116 454 1009 (option 3).
 Make sure you have your National Insurance number to hand.

 Universal Free School Meals